appveyor/website/NJekyll/site/docs/deployment/agent.md

 * `application_name` - optional web application name (IIS virtual directory) to deploy web app into.

+* `apppool_name` - the name of IIS application pool.
+If pool does not exist it will be created.

 * `port` - Port of website binding.

 * `ip` - IP address of website binding.

 * `hostname` - Host header value of website binding.

+* `protocol` - Protocol value of website binding.
+Could be either `http` (default if not specified) or `https`.

+* `certificate` - Certificate associated with `https` binding.
+This value could be certificate name or thumbprint, for example `*.mydomain.com` or `0B2D18387549968CB4CC30F21D6CC4C0830B679B`.
+If certificate specified *protocol* is changed to `https`.

 * `write_access` - When set to `true` Agent sets **Modify** permissions for application pool identity on website root directory.